tbidne/shrun/README.md

 **Arg:** `--file-log-size-mode <warn SIZE | delete SIZE>`

 **Description:** Sets a threshold for the file log size, upon which we either print a warning or delete the file, if it is exceeded.
 The `SIZE` should include the value and units e.g. `warn 10 mb`, `warn 5 gigabytes`, `delete 20.5B`.

-### Disable Log

-**Arg:** `-d, --log-disable`

-**Description**: This option globally disables all logging i.e. ordinary logs and those created via `--cmd-log` and `--file-log`.
-As most uses will want at least the default success/error messages and timers, this option is primarily intended for debugging or testing where logging is undesirable.

 ## Log Formatting